haitham1484/new-machine/README.md

 ```
 $ rbenv install <version>
 ```
-Then point global ruby to be this version.
+Then point global ruby to be this version:
 ```
 $ rbenv global
 system